Is A Fungus The Same Thing As A Mushroom

 Comprehensive Overview: Exploring the Hidden World of Fungi

 The term "fungus" refers to the entire organism, which typically consists of a network of thread-like structures called hyphae.
 These hyphae intertwine to form a mass called the mycelium, which is often hidden within the soil, wood, or other substrates.
-Think of the mycelium as the main body of the fungus—the engine room, so to speak.
+Which means think of the mycelium as the main body of the fungus—the engine room, so to speak.
 It's the mycelium that grows, feeds, and interacts with its environment.

 Mycelium: The Hidden Network